 The Ontario SPCA team made the trip to Dryden to pick up 85 cats from Second Chance Pet Rescue before heading back to Stouffville.
-The team will be stopping at the North Bay and District Humane Society, which will provide the cats with care and a place to rest on their long journey.
-They will be met there by Georgian Triangle Humane Society, which will be bringing 10 of the cats back to Collingwood to find homes through their adoption program.
+The team made a stop at the North Bay and District Humane Society, to provide the cats with care and a place to rest on their long journey.
+They were met there by Georgian Triangle Humane Society, which brought 10 of the cats back to Collingwood to find homes through their adoption program.

-The remaining 75 cats are due to arrive at the Ontario SPCA Provincial Education & Animal Centre this afternoon.
-A total of 25 of those animals will remain there and will be prepared for adoption to find their forever homes.
+The remaining 75 cats arrived at the Ontario SPCA Provincial Education & Animal Centre Thursday evening.
+A total of 25 of those animals remained at the centre in Stouffville and are becoming available as of today.
 The remaining 50 will be adopted through the Welland & District SPCA.